Alumajohn/jjaluma/README.md

 ## 🤓 Projects

 ### Students Satisfaction with Resources in Public Universities - Case TUM
-Embark on an investigative journey into student satisfaction levels with resources provided at TUM.
+the link below stands as a testament to the thorough examination of student satisfaction levels concerning the resources provided at Technical University of Mombasa (TUM).
+Through meticulous data collection, rigorous analysis, and comprehensive interpretation, this project has unearthed invaluable insights into the various facets of student experience at TUM.
 [View Project Report](https://docs.google.com/document/d/1aDFS_WsaVovZ1sMw2XxJ6ubN2U9eXkdP/edit?usp=drive_link&ouid=106832665241720292515&rtpof=true&sd=true)

 ### The Evolving Financial Risk of Sports Betting Among Youths in Kenya
-Embark on an insightful analysis that delves into the evolving financial risks associated with sports betting among Kenyan youths.
+The proposed project below aims to shed light on the burgeoning issue of financial risks associated with sports betting among Kenyan youths.
+Through comprehensive research and analysis, this study intends to explore the multifaceted factors contributing to the escalation of this phenomenon, including socio-economic influences, psychological drivers, and regulatory frameworks.
 [View Project Report](https://docs.google.com/document/d/1fx5VScNpT540RWjKP1v6y3X1U_nRVvBy/edit?usp=drive_link&ouid=106832665241720292515&rtpof=true&sd=true)

 ### Python Analysis
 Explore my proficiency in Python through practical applications across various subjects: